enso-org/enso/docs/runtime/function-call-flow.md

 To this end, we make sure that the callsite checks if the return value from a function is a function, and if it is fully saturated with defaults it will call it.

+## Megamorphic Call Sites
+In certain situations, such as call sites calling a lot of different functions without splitting or intensive use of the same instance of the interop library, caching intermediate information about the call-site becomes impossible.
+For such cases, we use nodes with names starting with `Indirect` to perform the required operation.
+These nodes do not perform any caching and instead use the most general version of the logic possible for every call.
+These nodes also support the `uncached` mode of operation, which means the node itself may be used without adopting them, using a global singleton instance instead.
+As such the indirect nodes are very slow and should only be used after it is discovered that the call site cannot afford more specific operations anymore.
+The `uncached` version of these nodes is even slower, as no inlining can happen on sites using them.
+This should be used with care, only when large call overhead is acceptable (e.g. rarely-used instances of the interop library).

 ## Flow Diagram
 The following diagram summarizes all the nodes participating in a function